hackforla/fola-geog-482-582/.github/ISSUE_TEMPLATE/prework---student-instructor.md

                - date onboarded:
                - row on roster:
                ```
-            - [ ] add the following text to a comment on this issue
+- [ ] add role label
-               ```
-               I don't have access, I have messaged a FOLA PM in the #fola-geog-482-582 Slack channel

-               ```
+  - if you are an instructor, add the `role: instructor` label
-            - [ ] add the ready for product label
+  - if you are a student, add the `role: student` label
-            - [ ] move the issue into the Questions/Review column on the project board
+- [ ] move this issue to the P: FOLA: Bus Datasets: Project Board under Projects
+   - [ ] select In Progress from the drop down once it has been moved
-- [ ] introduce yourself in the #fola-geog-482-582 Slack channel
+- [ ] introduce yourself in the[ #fola-geog-482-582](https://app.slack.com/client/T04502KQX/C08LMJQQCDB) Slack channel
+- [ ] fill out the availability matrix (resource 3.01 below)
 - [ ] make sure you can see the following FOLA resources
   - [ ] 1.01 shared Google Drive Folder
-  - [ ] 2.01 pantry listings dataset (it will be available Wednesday)
+  - [ ] 2.01 pantry listings dataset
   - [ ] calendar invites
-- [ ] fill out the availability matrix
+     - Tuesdays, 12 to 1 PM
+     - TDB (works for Dr. Ban, Greg, Edwin and Hack for LA)
 - [ ] once you are done with all the prework steps, use the template below to provide an update on the issue

 ```